-Administration is carried out in-house and evidence has been provided of very good performance against service standards of 5 working days.
+Administration is carried out in-house and evidence has been provided of very good performance against service standards of 3 to 10 working days.

-If the agreed Service Standards are met, core financial transactions will be processed promptly and accurately.
+Core financial transactions are processed promptly and accurately.
 Provided contributions reconcile to schedules received contributions are treated as invested on the date that monies are received.